LaurenQurashi/MakersPortfolio/README.md

    ### Feedback

-  Kim : "You're great to talk to, you always give me a nice pep talk if I'm stressed and help ground me and plan out what I can do to solve my issues.
+   Kim: General Life - "You're great to talk to, you always give me a nice pep talk if I'm stressed and help ground me and plan out what I can do to solve my issues.
 I like how you're not afraid to ask me if you can vent or get my opinion on something too.
 If Yoda needs a day off I can always come to you."

   ## I Can Learn Anything By Myself<a name="learn-anything" />

    ### What does it mean to be able to do this?